 After searching the internet, comparing and contrasting recipes and ingredients and textures, and several attempts on the stove, here it is.
-The turkey day condiment you didn’t know you needed until right this very minute, homemade cranberry sauce with grand mariner + orange.
+The turkey day condiment you didn’t know you needed until right this very minute, homemade cranberry sauce with grand mariner and orange.

-Cranberry Sauce with Grand Marnier + Orange
+Cranberry Sauce with Grand Marnier and Orange

 - It has booze in it,

 But seriously, that beautiful orange liqueur adds great depth of orange flavor without the metallic, sticky, orange-flavor you would get from something like Triple Sec.
 In combination with the orange zest and a little (that term is subjective) sugar, it’s a great balance of zesty citrus, tangy liquor, and tart cranberry.